 Carnelian folded Ulfmolt’s still warm hands, making them repose as if the young prince slept.
 He bowed his head, muttering words of prayer.
 ‘He’ll be going to a better place.
 Are you ready?’

 Boroden locked his jaw.
 No, he wasn’t ready.
-How could anyone ever be ready for his younger brother to die?
+How could anyone ever be ready for his brother to die?

 ‘Yes,’ Boroden said.